Storms, Watery Trails, and Raging Rivers

 Roaring Plains West and Dolly Sods Wilderness

-Our loop through Roaring Plains West and Dolly Sods was partly revisit.
+Our loop through Roaring Plains West and Dolly Sods was partly a revisit.
 When we lived near Washington DC, we came to grey, cold, windy and dry Dolly Sods in November 1999 with our teen daughter.

 In late June 2011, we hiked in Roaring Plains West—awed at fields of white mountain laurel and pink rhododendrons on the 4700-foot elevation plain.
 Earlier railroad logging of red spruce left brushy rocky plains, some scraggly spruce regrowth and old railroad grades (some now maintained and used as trails).

 Water reshaped our 2018 revisit, a planned loop through Dolly Sods and return via Roaring Plains.
-This route required immediately crossing Red Creek; a roiling river we had crossed on road bridge en route to the trailhead.
+This route required immediately crossing Red Creek, a roiling river we had crossed on a road bridge en route to the trailhead.
 As we parked, a couple emerged from the crossing.
 “Challenging,” they said.
 We skipped the challenge.
 Hoping water would subside in a few days, we hiked back down the road and up Flatrock Run Trail into Roaring Plains West, camping on a hardwood flat.

-Next morning, rain hit.
+Rain hit the next morning.
 I left first, so I donned raingear and a pack cover and kept going; David, still packing up, was soaked!
 We stopped at a windy spruce flat to dry out gear and make a late breakfast.

 Blackbird Knob Trail seemed a popular access; we saw many vehicles at the trailhead and met several hikers.
-Trail was boggy with strategically placed rocks.
+The trail was boggy with strategically placed rocks.
 My old boots leaked; wet skin folded over, creating a pinched sore between my toes.
 I was constantly replacing moleskin, tape and bandages dislodged by soaking socks!

-A half-hour of cloud-sun to dry gear was last we saw that trip.
+A half-hour of cloud-sun to dry gear was the last we saw that trip.
 Near a westside trailhead we met other hikers, then five young backpackers coming up the route we would take back to Red Creek.
 How was it?
 Wet.

 The road descended in leisurely switchbacks to the highway we had hiked a few days ago.
 It was saturated with ponds.
-Our roundabout route was almost six miles compared to two miles planned but went by quickly and enjoyably, freed from fear of crossings.
-Soon we stood amazed on the bridge over the river known as Red Creek: (further swollen from South Prong just above draining the saturated Roaring Plains) a fast, deep, red-brown torrent much deeper than when we saw it four days earlier!
+Our roundabout route was almost six miles compared to the two miles planned but went by quickly and enjoyably, freed from fear of crossings.
+Soon we stood amazed on the bridge over the river known as Red Creek (further swollen from South Prong just above draining the saturated Roaring Plains): a fast, deep, red-brown torrent much deeper than when we saw it four days earlier!